jannichorst/ressources/README.md

 ## [Python Typing: JSON to Pydantic](./python.md)

-Automatically create a Pydantic model from a JSON in Python
+Automatically create a Pydantic model from a JSON

-**Tags:** Python, typing, Pydantic, JSON
+**Tags:** Python, Typing, Pydantic, JSON

 ---